N. Korea's Kim promises no more nuclear or missile tests - Journal du Cameroun

 Japan — which has seen missiles fly over its territory — gave a mixed response, with Prime Minister Shinzo Abe offering a cautious welcome but his defence minister saying North Korea did not mention the short- or medium-range missiles that put Tokyo within reach.

-Beijing reacted positively to the statement from its traditional ally, saying it believed the move would “help to promote the process of denuclearisation and attempts to find a political settlement” on the peninsula.
+Beijing said it believed the move would “help to promote the process of denuclearisation and attempts to find a political settlement” on the peninsula.

+UN chief Antonio Guterres hailed Kim’s announcement as “a positive step forward” on the path towards denuclearisation.

+The EU also welcomed it while Russia said it was “an important step towards the future easing of tensions” on the peninsula.

 The formal declaration of an end to testing comes after Kim reiterated the North’s nuclear status in his New Year speech and said he had a nuclear button on his desk — prompting Trump to tweet that he had a bigger one of his own.